-These activities shall occur within the maximum period of 14 days/30 days for certificates at the assurance level 'high' /'substantial' of the CSA, that may only be extended with the approval of the NCCA.
+These activities shall occur within the maximum period of 14 days/30 days for certificates at the assurance level 'high' /'substantial' of the CSA, that may only be extended with the approval of the NCCA, but no more than three times the above described length.
+If during this time the non-compliance is corrected, then the certificate shall be either continued, renewed or re-issued, in accordance with Chapter 12, CONDITIONS FOR ISSUING, MAINTAINING, CONTINUING AND RENEWING CERTIFICATES.
+If the problems cannot be handled, the certificate shall be withdrawn.